elektrobohemian/StabiHacks/README.md

 * a [Python script](oai-analyzer/oai-analyzer.py) that downloads METS/MODS files via OAI-PMH and analyzes them
 * the results of the analyses are saved locally for further processing in various formats, e.g. Excel, CSV, or sqlite

-## Fulltext Statistics
+## Fulltext Analysis
-* a [Python script](fulltext-tools/fulltext_statistics.py) that retrieves all fulltexts from a SBBget created download directory and converts all files to raw text files
+* a [Python script](fulltext-tools/fulltext_analysis.py) that retrieves all fulltexts from a SBBget created download directory and converts all files to raw text files
+* additionally, the script runs a NER on all created raw text files and saves the results, the NER is based on [flair](https://github.com/flairNLP)
 * alternatively the script can operate on the result file created by OAI-Analyzer and download ALTO files directly, from this perspective it serves as a Stabi fulltext corpus builder
 * the script is based on [NLTK](http://www.nltk.org) which needs additional installation steps, i.e.:
     * install NLTK in your Python environment